ao-agents-hackathon-band-of-the-hawk/technical_doc/README.md

       "scale": 1.0
     },
     {
       "path": "./path/to/coding_skill_adapter.gguf",
       "scale": 0.75
     }
   ]
 }
 ```
-*   **`path`**: Specifies the file path to the GGUF-formatted LoRA adapter generated by Pyrust-NN.
+*   **`path`**: The file path to the GGUF-formatted LoRA adapter from Pyrust-NN.
-*   **`scale`**: An optional floating-point multiplier for the adapter's weights.
-This enables fine-grained control over the intensity of each LoRA's influence on the base model, allowing for nuanced personality blending.
+*   **`scale`**: An optional number to adjust how strongly the adapter affects the base model.
+This lets you fine-tune the mix for different traits.

-This architecture completely accommodates **stacking multiple LoRA adapters**.
-This feature enables the building of complex AI agents through combining various fine-tuned skills, memories, or personality traits as modular units.
-An agent can be endowed with a fundamental personality, domain-specific knowledge, and short-term conversation memory simultaneously, all through independently controlled adapters.
+This setup allows **stacking multiple LoRA adapters**.
+You can combine various skills, memories, or personalities like building blocks.
+For example, give an AI a base personality, add expert knowledge in a field, and include recent chat history—all adjustable separately.

-##### **2.3.
-The Conversational Interface: The Senses of the AI**
+##### 2.3.
+The Conversational Interface: How the AI Hears and Speaks

-To enable an authentically naturalistic and engaging interaction, the Astral Plane system includes a high-fidelity audio processing pipeline that acts as the AI's hearing and speech senses.
+To make interactions feel natural and fun, the Astral Plane includes an audio pipeline that handles the AI's "ears" and "voice."

-**Speech-to-Text (STT): Whisper with Hearing**
+**Speech-to-Text (STT): Whisper for Listening**

-User speech input is processed by OpenAI's **Whisper** model.
-Its cutting-edge transcription across broad accents, languages, and acoustic conditions gives a strong and dependable way of transcribing spoken language into clean text.
-This text is used as the input prompt to the base LLM, enabling the user to converse naturally and conversationally without having to rigidly command.
+We use OpenAI's **Whisper** model to turn spoken words into text.
+It handles different accents, languages, and background noise well, giving clean transcripts.
+This text goes straight to the main AI model, so you can talk casually without strict commands.

-**Text-to-Speech (TTS): Speaking with the Conversational Speech Model (CSM)**
+**Text-to-Speech (TTS): CSM for Speaking**

-The voice of the agent is driven by the **Conversational Speech Model (CSM)**.
-This is an important element to achieve a feeling of presence and personality.
-CSM, being a multi-modal model based on a Llama architecture, is different from other, monotonous TTS systems that only run on text.
-CSM is a model that takes in both the text to be read *and* the previous conversational history as input in order to produce its audio output.
+The AI's voice comes from the **Conversational Speech Model (CSM)**.
+This helps create a sense of real personality.
+Unlike basic TTS that just reads text flatly, CSM is a multi-modal model based on Llama.
+It takes both the text to say and the chat history as input to generate audio.

-This awareness in context is revolutionary.
-It enables CSM to create speech with much more natural prosody, intonation, and emotional rhythm that is suited to the existing conversation.
-This results in a voice that sounds remarkably engaging and vibrant, transforming an ordinary interaction into an authentic conversation.
+This context awareness makes a big difference.
+It produces speech with natural tone, rhythm, and emotion that fits the conversation.
+The result is a lively, engaging voice that turns simple chats into real back-and-forth talks.